-Behaviour support
+Behaviour Management

 We seek to provide an education for life in a caring environment that is based upon Christian values; we work in partnership with parents to facilitate and encourage good behaviour.
 'The prime responsibility for bringing up children belongs to their parents', but at school we have a privileged responsibility to 'work with and support parents in caring for their children'.
-Learning Behaviour: Lessons Learned, Steer 2009.
+Learning Behaviour: Lessons Learned, Steer 2009 p19.

-The school strives to create and maintain highly positive relationships, based on mutual respect and trust.
+The school strives to create and maintain positive relationships, based on mutual respect and trust.
 We have high expectations of everyone and encourage the school community to live our values of respect, responsibility, reflection and resilience.
 We encourage everyone to take pride in their behaviour, caring for others and being responsive to other's need.

-We aim to fulfil our responsibility through: consistent modelling of positive behaviour; dynamic and effective teaching; the effective use of behaviour support strategies; teaching children how to use self-regulation techniques; a fairly administered system of rewards; additional support for children who require it.
+We aim to fulfil our responsibility through: consistent modelling of positive behaviour; dynamic and effective teaching; the effective use of behaviour management strategies; the use of self-regulation techniques; a fairly administered system of rewards and consequences; additional support for children who require it.

-We do not have school rules as such, but we do have high expectations that are shared regularly through collective worship, the curriculum and visual displays around the school.
+We do not have school rules as such, but we do have high expectations that are shared regularly.
+Expectations for learning and social behaviour are shared with children visually.
 This process encourages children to think ahead and to self-regulate.
 We make good use of the 'Zones of Regulation' which helps individuals identify links between their emotions and behaviour choices, being able to better self-manage in the future.

-Our school promotes a restorative approach.
+Our approach to behaviour management is a restorative one.
 Each member of our community is expected to take responsibility for their behaviour and to make a positive contribution towards restoring relationships.
 Everyone is expected to take part in restorative meetings as required.